 Decorate With Light Colors

 Decorating with light colors (light, not bland!) will help create an airy feeling.
-It will make space feel open which will make the need for a window feel less important.
+It will make the space feel open which will make the need for a window feel less important.
 Just be sure not to use too many contrasting colors.
 Too many will be jarring and will make space feel crowded.
 Just avoid gloomy colors at all costs!